MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **DalvikHeapLimitInMB** - Heap info

+- **Data_FGFlags** – A number indicating whether the user is selected for performance related experimentation.

 - **DocumentRecoveryInvoked** - Boolean to indicate if any document was recovered

 - **ExtractionDone** - Native library extraction time